Conveuropean logo

 Hiking near Titisee

-One of the plans K. wanted to do for a long time was to visit and walk in the black forest in Germany.
+One of the plans K. wanted to do for a long time was to visit and walk in the Black Forest in Germany.
 Basel is located in northern Switzerland, so Freiburg and the small towns in this region of the country are located nearby.
 Yesterday we booked our economic smart car and headed north to Titisee.
 Even if the town was a bit too touristy for our taste, it has a nice lake where you can rent a small electric boat and explore around.
-Additionally it has some good hiking paths to visit small towns near by walking through the forest.
-While we were walking through one of these paths we had the opportunity to see the lake through this frame made of leaves where I took this shot.
+Additionally, it has some good hiking paths to visit small towns nearby walking through the forest.
+While we were walking through one of these paths, we had the opportunity to see the lake through this frame made of leaves where I took this shot.

 Last GDR watchtower still standing in Berlin

-Everytime I go to Berlin I'm very quickly reminded why this my favorite European city.
-As soon as I’m getting close to Alexanderplatz, I feel excited to realize that I’m again visiting the German capital.
-The first time I visited the city was 7 years ago and it’s amazing how the city have changed in that short time: The palace of the republic is gone, the hauptbahnhof is completed and the area around the parliament is getting nicer and nicer.
-Each time I visit Berlin I get the opportunity to see something new I haven’t seen before and this time it was not an exception: When we were walking near to Postdamer platz we saw a small flyer talking about a watching tower and indeed we found hidden by a tree one of the last remaining surveillance symbols of the GDR.
+Every time I go to Berlin, I'm quickly reminded why this is my favorite European city.
+As I get close to Alexanderplatz, I feel excited to be visiting the German capital again.
+The first time I visited the city was 7 years ago, and it’s amazing how much the city has changed in that short time: The Palace of the Republic is gone, the Hauptbahnhof has been completed, and the area around the parliament is getting nicer and nicer.
+Each time I visit Berlin, I get the opportunity to see something new I haven’t seen before, and this time was no exception: While we were walking near Postdamer Platz, we saw a small flyer talking about a watchtower, and indeed we found, hidden by a tree, one of the last remaining surveillance symbols of the GDR.

 Hafengeburtstag Hamburg